Moraine Lake Parking: Changes You Need To Know

 Moraine Lake Parking Information

-It depends on conditions, but the summer season at Moraine Lake runs from June to mid-October.
+It depends on weather conditions, but the summer season at Moraine Lake runs from June to mid-October.
 Parks Canada shuttle reservations ensure visitors can reach Moraine Lake and Lake Louise, eliminating the risk of not being able to park a personal vehicle upon arrival.

+Moraine Lake Road is set to open on June 1st 2024, and close on October 15th.
 The 2024 Reservation Launch date for Moraine Lake shuttle reservations is April 18, 2024 at 08:00 a.m.
 MDT.
 If you already missed this launch date, keep reading.
 You have options for getting to Moraine Lake.

 Why Is Moraine Lake So Popular?